-The Save Our Library campaign has emerged organically in response to the decision by Kent County Council to close Grace Hill Library – last December.
+The Save Our Library campaign emerged organically in response to the decision by Kent County Council to close Grace Hill Library – in late 2022.

-This page is intended to provide useful information for anyone supporting the Save Our Library campaign – fighting Kent County Council’s decision to close Grace Hill Library.
+This page provides information for anyone supporting the Save Our Library campaign – challenging Kent County Council’s decision to close Grace Hill Library and putting forward an alternative vision for this classic public building.

 The campaign supporters group involves a wide range of local activists as well as people who have rarely if ever joined a protest.
 This issue has really struck a chord – with local historians, families, children, those in search of a peaceful warm space to read, browse and enjoy.